roundedup/minimal-mistakes/_posts/2018-04-10-kickstarter.md

 ---
-title: Kick
+title: Predicting success on Kickstarter
 categories:
   - Kickstarter
-  -
+  - Crowdfunding
 #tags:
-#  - nyc
+#  -
 #  - bikes
 #  - citibikes
 #  - taxi
 ---

-Can the success of a crowdfunding campaign be predicted?
+Can the success of crowdfunding campaigns be predicted?
 Is it easier to fund a "film" or a "movie"?
 And in which state?
 We will find out a few fascinating correlations.